-There is one group who were omnipresent and pivotal during the poppiest years of the British 70s, one group who were always there, who never missed a beat.
+There is one group who were omnipresent and pivotal during the poppiest years of the 1970s in Britain.
+One group who were always there, who never missed a beat.
 One group who were always on Top Of The Pops.
-One group who always made a splash.
+One group that always made a splash.

 Every – and I mean every – British schoolboy knew that line-up and could recite it like it was their football team.